OlgaJ1989/taste-of-poland/README.md

 # Taste of Poland

-Taste of Poland is a restaurant website designed to allow customers to book, edit and delete tables through a custom booking form.
+Taste of Poland is a restaurant website designed to allow customers to make, edit and delete reservations.
 Users can also view the menu, gallery and the venue's contact details.

 TO UPDATE: The website can be accessed [here](https://olgaj1989.github.io/sussex-walks/).